 - Flatiron School is a bootcamp that teaches courses on software engineering, UX design, and more.
 Students can choose part-time or full-time options, both on-campus or online.

 - Similarly, Launch Academy has full-time software engineering courses in Boston or online.
+Or, consider Zip Code Wilmington, which has courses online or in Delaware.

 - edX is one of the most popular online learning platforms.
 They have courses from top universities like Harvard and MIT as well as big tech companies like Microsoft.
 Learn more about edX in our review.